 Climate change has become intertwined with the global economy.
-Here, we describe the importance of inertia to continued growth in energy consumption.
-Drawing from thermodynamic arguments, and using 38 years of available statistics between 1980 to 2017, we find a persistent time-independent scaling between the historical time integral W of world inflation-adjusted economic production Y, or $W(t) = \int_0^t Y(t') dt'$, and current rates of world primary energy consumption \mathcal{E} , such that $\lambda = \mathcal{E}/W = 5.9 \pm 0.1$ Gigawatts per trillion 2010 US dollars.
-This empirical result implies that population expansion is a symptom rather than a cause of the current exponential rise in \mathcal{E} and carbon dioxide emissions C, and that it is past innovation of economic production efficiency Y/\mathcal{E} that has been the primary driver of growth, at predicted rates that agree well with data.
-Options for stabilizing C are then limited to rapid decarbonization of \mathcal{E} through sustained implementation of over one Gigawatt of renewable or nuclear power capacity per day.
-Alternatively, assuming continued reliance on fossil fuels, civilization could shift to a steady-state economy that devotes economic production exclusively to maintenance rather than expansion.
-If this were instituted immediately, continual energy consumption would still be required, so atmospheric carbon dioxide concentrations would not balance natural sinks until concentrations exceeded 500 ppmy, and double pre-industrial levels if the steady-state was attained by 2030.
+Here, we describe the contribution of inertia to future trends.
+Drawing from thermodynamic principles, and using 38 years of available statistics between 1980 to 2017, we find a constant scaling between current rates of world primary energy consumption $\mathcal{E}(t)$ and the historical time integral W of past world inflation-adjusted economic production Y, or $W(t) = \int_0^t Y(t') dt'$.
+In each year, over a period during which both \mathcal{E} and W more than doubled, the ratio of the two remained nearly unchanged, that is $\lambda = \mathcal{E}(t)(t)/W(t) = 5.9 \pm 0.1$ Gigawatts per trillion 2010 US dollars.
+What this near constant implies is that current growth trends in energy consumption, population, and standard of living, perhaps counterintuitively, are determined by past innovations that have improved the economic production efficiency, or enabled use of less energy to transform raw materials into the makeup of civilization.
+Current observed growth rates agree well with predictions derived from available historical data.
+Future efforts to stabilize carbon dioxide emissions are likely also to be constrained by the contributions of past innovation to growth.
+Assuming no further efficiency gains, options look limited to rapid decarbonization of energy consumption through sustained implementation of at least one Gigawatt of renewable or nuclear power capacity per day.
+Alternatively, with continued reliance on fossil fuels, civilization could shift to a steady-state economy, one that devotes economic production exclusively to maintining ongoing metabolic needs rather than to material expansion.
+Even if such actions could be achieved immediately, energy consumption would continue at its current level, and atmospheric carbon dioxide concentrations would only begin to balance natural sinks at concentrations exceeding 500 ppmv.